Canto

 The unfortunate ones who in their activities indeed laugh at him, not knowing about his purpose of engagement in the self, caress their bodies, that are ultimately only dogfood, like the soul itself with luxuries as clothing, garlands and ointments.
 (Vedabase)

-Brahmâ as well as the other gods keep to the ritual code of conduct of him, the ruler over the material energy, the mâyâ resorting under his authority.
-Oh, the unruly actions of this great character are nothing but a diversion [in which he takes the karma upon himself]!'
+Brahmâ as also the other gods hold on to the ritual code of conduct of him, who stands for the principle of the material energy of mâyâ.
+Oh, the unruly actions of this great character are nothing but a diversion [in which he takes the karma upon him]!'

 Gods like Brahmâ act according the rites he observes as the controller of the material energy under whose order the creation finds its existence; the devilish actions are of this great character, by God, simply an imitation.
 (Vedabase)